Hermeticism: Societies

-Modern period
+Rosicrucianism

-Rosicrucianism is a movement that incorporates the Hermetic philosophy.
+Rosicrucianism is a movement which incorporates the Hermetic philosophy.
 It dates back to the 17th century.
 The sources dating the existence of the Rosicrucians to the 17th century are three German pamphlets: the Fama, the Confessio Fraternitatis, and The Chymical Wedding of Christian Rosenkreutz.

 Some scholars believe these to be hoaxes of the time and say that later Rosicrucian organizations are the first actual appearance of a Rosicrucian society.